-Is the Criteria Cognitive Aptitude Test a test of IQ?
+Is the Criteria Cognitive Aptitude Test an IQ test?

 No, the CCAT is not a test of IQ.
 An IQ test measures intelligence, while the CCAT measures the skills that employees will need to perform on the job.

-Criteria Corp does not give out a specific list of customers who make use of the CCAT, but basic research on Google provides many search suggestions that include the names of some known employers:
+Criteria Corp does not give out a specific list of companies who use the CCAT, but some known employers include:

 - Vista Equity

 What is a good score on a CCAT?

 A passing score of 28 is necessary for most positions.
 If you want to be considered a top candidate, you should shoot for a score of 32 or higher.